ferrosync/coingecko-cache/README.md

 The two binaries require a Postgres instance (preferably Postgres 13, but Postgres 10 or above should work).

-A `docker-compose.yml` is provided which will automatically setup a Postgres 13 instance and run `init.sql` to create the database schema for you.
+A `docker-compose.yml` is provided which will automatically setup a Postgres 13 instance and run `ch_tbl_coin_dominance.sql` to create the database schema for you.
 This requires that you have [Docker Compose installed](https://docs.docker.com/compose/install/).

 To create the database, within the project root directory, run: